 Pickles by the Bushel

-6 large bunches of ripe dill (just starting to seed at the top)
+6 large bunches ripe dill (just starting to seed at the top)

 1/4 teaspoon powdered alum per quart

 Fill kitchen sink with half water and one pint of grapefruit juice.
 Scrub cucumbers in the sink, cut out blemishes and abnormalities with a paring knife.
-The grapefruit juice helps to clean chemicals and human diseases that may have attached from the people picking the pickles. ??? - That is news to me, Nita.
+The grapefruit juice helps to clean impurities from the cucumbers.